-Develop the capacity of the Activity Centre, to support social and community services demands to meet the existing and future needs

-Enhance existing community facilities to provide contemporary 'fit for purpose' services for the existing and future residents of Upper
+- S6.1 Develop the capacity of the Activity Centre, to support social and community services demands to meet the existing and future needs of the local community. - S6.2 Enhance existing community facilities to provide contemporary 'fit for purpose' services for the existing and future residents of Upper Gully.